deadlydog/deadlydog.github.io/_posts/2025-12-06-Logitech-MX-Master-4-vs-3s-comparison-by-a-40-something-year-old.md

 I ended up returning my MX Master 4 and will likely be ordering another 3s if the click issues return.
 If I was still in my 20s and hadn't developed wrist pain, I likely would have kept the MX 4.

-If Logitech releases a followup version that's a bit lighter and has a grippier thumb button, I would try it out again.
+If Logitech releases a followup version that's a bit lighter and addresses the accidental thumb button presses, I would try it out again.

 I don't often do product reviews or comparisons, so if you enjoyed this leave a comment and let me know!